o3de/o3de.org/content/docs/release-notes/archive/_index.md

 {{< note >}}
 With version 22.05.0, the versioning release scheme changed.
 Binary installers now share a version with source, and the friendly name has been removed.

 For earlier releases: Source versions use the `XXXX.Y` numbering model.
-Binary releases use `XX.XX FriendlyName` names, where the decimal place is moved to the left by 2 values from the original source code version.
+Binary releases use `XX.XX FriendlyName` names, where the decimal place is moved to the left by two values from the original source code version.
 {{< /note >}}